Foes push back against medical marijuana bill in Kentucky

 A regulatory board would determine what conditions would qualify for doctors to prescribe marijuana to patients.
 The House-passed version would guarantee that approved conditions for a cannabis prescription would include chronic pain, epilepsy, multiple sclerosis and nausea or vomiting.

 Supporters have pointed to medical marijuana as an alternative to opioids in a state that has been ravaged by opioid-related addictions.
-Opponents tried to counter that argument Wednesday.
+Opponents tried to counter that argument on Wednesday.

 “We’ve got to make sure we’re not trading one drug crisis … for another drug crisis,” said Richard Nelson, executive director of the Commonwealth Policy Center.